monowai/flockdata.org/ab-engine/README.md

 Note that if ab-engine is integrating via AMQP, then ab-search must use this approach as well.

 ## Container Deployment
-While this all looks rather technical, it is simply a matter for getting the WAR files deployed in a webserver.
+While this all looks rather technical, it is simply a matter of getting the WAR file deployed in a webserver.
 There is no "seperate database" unless you wish to configure AB to talk to one.

 Deploy in TomCat or whatever be your favourite container.
 Maven will build an executable tomcat 7 package for you that you can run from the Java command line.
 We will assume that you are going to deploy the WAR to TC7 via your IDE.